You’re probably right about your security gaps, here’s how to prove it

 09/01/26 Wavenet

-Many security teams we speak to already have a sense that something isn’t quite covered.
+Many security teams we speak to already sense that something isn’t quite covered.
 That uneasy feeling about blind spots in your environment?
 You’re probably right.

 While many organisations invest in security controls and testing, far fewer can say with real confidence that those measures are working exactly as intended under real attack conditions.
 That’s exactly where penetration testing proves its value.